JIMWAMAE/Chicago_car_crashes_project/README.md

   <img src="https://github.com/JIMWAMAE/Chicago_car_crashes_project/blob/main/images/Chicago.jpg?raw=true" alt="Chicago">
 </div>
 Author- Jimcollins wamae
+LinkedIn - Jim Wamae

+***

 ## Overview

 Our objective was to develop inferential classification models for the Vehicle Safety Board of Chicago using cleaned and formatted data on crashes, vehicles, and individuals involved in accidents from 2016 to 2020.
 Our goal was to categorize the primary contributory causes of car accidents into two groups: avoidable and unnavoidable.

 ## Business Understanding

-The Vehicle Safety Board of Chicago has entrusted us with the task of conducting a comprehensive analysis of car crash data to enhance their understanding of the causes and factors influencing avoidable and unavoidable accidents in the region.
+The Vehicle Safety Board of Chicago (our stakeholder) has entrusted us with the task of conducting a comprehensive analysis of car crash data to enhance their understanding of the causes and factors influencing avoidable and unavoidable accidents in the region.
 Our project aims to delve deep into the available data, spanning from 2016 to 2020, to identify the primary contributory causes of crashes and uncover valuable insights that can drive actionable recommendations.

 By leveraging advanced data analysis techniques and employing various classification models, our objective is to decipher the underlying patterns, correlations, and trends within the crash data.
 This analysis will enable us to differentiate between avoidable and unavoidable accidents, shedding light on the key factors that contribute to each category.